List of Tales of Arcadia characters: Hisirdoux ‘Douxie’ Casperan

-A main character of Wizards, debuting as a recurring character during the third season of Trollhunters, with a few minor appearances in 3Below, Hisirdoux Casperan is a charming English teen from Arcadia Oaks Academy whose band, "Ash Dispersal Pattern," is an entrant in the Battle of the Bands before the Eternal Night.
+A main character of 'Wizards', debuting as a recurring character during the third season of Troll-hunters, with a few minor appearances in 3Below, Hisirdoux Casperan is a charming English teen from Arcadia Oaks Academy whose band, "Ash Dispersal Pattern," is an entrant in the Battle of the Bands before the Eternal Night.
 However, he is really the apprentice and adoptive son of Merlin, and has existed since the 12th century.